 Stress and burnout

-Because you rarely prioritize your own self-care, you over-commit to things, commit to stuff you don’t want to do, and do things for others you know will make you feel bad.
+Because you rarely prioritise your own self-care, you over-commit to things, commit to stuff you don’t want to do, and do things for others you know will make you feel bad.
 You will feel stressed out a lot.

 People-pleasers will often feel burned out and stressed a lot of the time.
 Being like this isn’t good for anyone, but it’s especially bad for the people-pleaser.
 So learn to take care of yourself.
 For tips on stress management, visit my post ‘17 Ways To Manage Stress‘.